AgileVentures/asyncvoter-api/docs/getting_started.md

 Getting Started
 ---------------

 Ensure that you have the very latest code running, with all the tests passing, as described in the [README](../README.md).
+Manually test the REST end points.
+You may need something like the [PostMan Chrome extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

 Please read the high level vision as described in this [blog post](http://nonprofits.agileventures.org/2016/09/28/fallow-day/), and check out some of these resources on participating in an Agile Project